 1. Most successful ecommerce websites were launched in the 90s

 The internet became mainstream in the 90s.
 People were opening online businesses left and right.
 Investors from all over the world were eager to invest in anything related to this fairly new technology which created the dot-com bubble in the middle of the 90s.
 It was a period of excessive speculation and many investors had the chance to learn from first hand that what goes up, often comes down.
 When the bubble bursted right after the 90s ended, the stocks of many online businesses became worthless.
-Many companies had to close down and a lot of investors lost their money.
+Many companies had to close down and a lot of investors lost their life savings.

 - Amazon – launched in 1994